-When you ask for help, you’ll have an opportunity to consolidate your debt and even find a low-interest loan, which can significantly improve your financial situation.
+When you seek assistance, you have the opportunity to consolidate your debts and even secure a low-interest loan, which can significantly improve your financial situation.